Kitchen

 - The mattress should fit snugly in the crib frame to prevent the child from getting stuck and suffocating.

-Secure furniture that can topple, such as bookcases and dressers, to the walls with brackets.
+Secure bookcases and dressers to the walls with brackets or furniture straps.

 Master and Other Bedrooms

-Empty nightstands of medication, sewing materials, cosmetics, jewelry, buttons, manicure tools, batteries, coins,
+Empty nightstands of medication, sewing materials, cosmetics, jewelry, buttons, manicure tools, batteries, and other dangerous items.

 NEVER KEEP FIREARMS IN A HOME WITH SMALL CHILDREN.
 IF YOU MUST, KEEP THE FIREARM EITHER DISMANTLED, ALWAYS UNLOADED, SECURED WITH A TRIGGER LOCK, OR KEEP IT LOCKED IN A GUN SAFE.